-- 7.1 Roof framing must comply with NZS 3604, or be to a specific design in accordance with NZS 3603 and AS/NZS 1170. - 7.2 Timber roof framing must be treated as required by NZS 3602 for the building design application. - 7.3 Roof design must take into account any requirements for areas subject to regular snowfalls as per the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 1.3. - 7.4 Where the roof slope is between 9° and 12° the shingle underlayment must be GAF Self Adhering Underlayment, 2 layers of #15 underlayment or 2 layers of D226+ roof wrap offset by 50% or 1 layer of #30 underlayment. #15 Underlayment or D226+ roof wrap at roof pitches greater than 12°.
-See Paragraphs 16.4 and 16.5 for further information. - 7.5 The collection of potable water has not been assessed and is outside the scope of this Appraisal.
+- 7.1 Roof framing must comply with NZS 3604, or be to a specific design in accordance with NZS 3603 and AS/NZS 1170. - 7.2 Timber roof framing must be treated as required by NZS 3602 for the building design application. - 7.3 Roof design must take into account any requirements for areas subject to regular snowfalls as per the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 1.3. - 7.4 Where the roof slope is between 9° and 12°, the shingle underlayment must be GAF Self-adhering Underlayment, two layers of #15 underlayment or two layers of D226+ roof wrap offset by 50% or one layer of #30 underlayment.
+Where the roof slope is greater than 12°, the shingle underlayment must be #15 underlayment or D226+ roof wrap.
+See Paragraphs 17.4 and 17.5 for further information. - 7.5 The collection of potable water has not been assessed and is outside the scope of this Appraisal.